VaishnaviGopal/HighROI/README.md

 Application high availability data centers in 24 hours by using IBM cloud services

 ## Details of Proposed Solution and Outcome
 This infrastructure on cloud is a working solution illustration used by many IBM financial domain customers.
-The solution create an Infrastructure as Code by using IBM Cloud services to setup IBM Sterling B2B Integrator supporting Global Mailbox.
-Once of the main feature of the Global Mailbox is supporting the replication of the files between data centres and administers the transaction mailboxes, messages, permissions, virtual routes, event rules.
-For more information, about the product, refer to  Global Mailbox management tool.
+The solution demonstrates an Infrastructure as Code by using IBM Cloud services to setup IBM Sterling B2B Integrator supporting Global Mailbox.
+Once of the main feature of the Global Mailbox is to achieve highly available, always-on file transfer operations  between nodes and data centres.
+The product also administers the transaction mailboxes, messages, permissions, virtual routes, event rules.

 **Architecture**
-Solution architecture by using IBM Cloud offerings:
+Solution architecture by using IBM Cloud services:

 ![HackathonArch_design](/HackathonArch_design.png)

-Detailed architecture flow:
+Architecture flow:

 - User access the application through URL.
 - Watchdog is the monitor tool that runs as part of the OS monitoring agent process for the two hosts.
 Watchdog agent is named as proxy agent service for AppReplica1 and AppRelica2 hosts.
 The watchdog starts by default when the hosts are started.
 If the AppReplica1 process or connection fails watchdog monitors the logs and automatically redirects to the AppReplica2 host to process.